JTWWilson/resources/Memory.md

 - If there were no such thing as virtual memory, your computer would have to say, "*Sorry, you cannot load any more applications.
 Please close an application to load a new one.*"
 - With **virtual memory**, the computer can look for areas of RAM that have not been used recently and copy them onto the hard disk.
 - Because hard-disk space is so much cheaper than RAM chips, virtual memory also provides a nice economic benefit.
+- However, hard-disks are much slower to react than RAM (milliseconds rather than naoseconds)

 ####Hard Disks